Contrastive Demonstration Tuning for Pre-trained Language Models: Discussion

 \section{Discussion}

 We will discuss several favorable properties of contrastive demonstration tuning and present some open problems:

-\paragraph{Possible Supplement for Parameter-efficient Fine-tuning.} Previous studies \cite{DBLP:journals/corr/abs-2103-10385,DBLP:conf/acl/LiL20} have demonstrate the effectiveness of prompt-tuning (e.g., P-tuning, Prefix-tuning) as an parameter-efficient fine-tuning methodology for huge PLMs.
+\paragraph{Possible Supplement for Parameter-efficient Fine-tuning.} Previous studies \cite{DBLP:journals/corr/abs-2103-10385,DBLP:conf/acl/LiL20} have demonstrated the effectiveness of prompt-tuning (e.g., P-tuning, Prefix-tuning) as an parameter-efficient fine-tuning methodology for huge PLMs.
 Our approach can serve as a supplement or parameter-efficient fine-tuning via only tuning demonstration with PLM fixed.
-We leave this for future works.
+We leave this for future work.

-\paragraph{Relation to Prototype Learning.} In \S \ref{method}, we have notice that the optimal virtual demonstrations may be analogous with “prototype” \cite{DBLP:conf/nips/SnellSZ17}, representative for corresponding class.
+\paragraph{Relation to Prototype Learning.} In \S \ref{method}, we note that the optimal virtual demonstrations may be analogous with “prototype” \cite{DBLP:conf/nips/SnellSZ17}, representative for corresponding class.
 Our approach may have connections to prototype learning, and further empirical and theoretical analysis should be conducted.

 \paragraph{Demonstration as External Knowledge.} Recall that those concatenated demonstrations are similar to previous studies such as RAG \cite{DBLP:conf/nips/LewisPPPKGKLYR020}, REALM \cite{DBLP:conf/icml/GuuLTPC20} which retrieve and concatenate relevant texts as external knowledge \cite{zhang2022ontoprotein}.
 We think that it is also interesting to investigate novel knowledge injection approaches via demonstration.